This page may contain affiliate links. Learn More.

 There are many different ways you could construct your fairy garden.
-You can use a pot, make it in the ground, make one in the grass, put it in a toy like we did.
+You can use a pot, make it in the ground, make one in the grass, put it in a toy like we did in our daycare garden.
 A big dump truck would make a super fun fairy garden holder and a wagon would as well.
 We had this wheelbarrow that the big wheel broke off of, so we got the idea to make our fairy garden in it.

 Kids fairy garden